JoBrenn/Smart-and-Grit/README.md

 - There can be multiple cables along a grid segments.
 However, they are considered different cables.
 - At first, all houses must have their own cable to a battery.

+## Object Function
+SmartGrid is a minimalisation problem.
+We need to minimalise the amount of cable segments we use.
+The amount of batteries is given.
+The costs of one piece are as following:
+- Battery (B): 5000
+- Cable (C): 9

+The Object Function of this problem can thus be stated:

+    Z = B * 5000 + C * 9

 # Usage
 ## Requirements
-All needed requirements can be installed by running: pip install -r requirements.txt
+All needed requirements can be installed by running:

+        pip install -r requirements.txt
 ## Run
 Running of: python3 main.py gives the following option screen:
 ![Main menu](images/main_screen.png)